Slavery & human trafficking statement 2022

 • the Unseen App is included as a feature on all new company iPhones and iPads.
 The App helps to make it easier to report concerns to the free confidential helpline 08000 121 700, operated by Unseen 24 hours a day 365 days a year.
 The helpline can be used by victims, members of the public and businesses to get help, report a suspicion or seek advice.
 The helpline website also provides resources and directories of services and helpline providers;

-• firm wide briefings and articles on our external facing CR blog SHOUTback and inclusion in our annual CR reporting and United Nations Global Compact Communication on Progress.
+• firm wide briefings and articles on our external facing blog SHOUTback and inclusion in our annual ESG reporting.

 Our advisory role

-Modern Slavery Act advice and training is provided to clients by our regulatory, employment and commercial teams including board briefings, compliance checklists, conducting investigations, preparing s.54 transparency statements, amending and drafting template contracts to include anti-slavery clauses, assisting with business deals clients are undertaking – including by considering if other parties involved are affected by the legislation and inserting anti-slavery clauses in agreements as necessary.
+Modern Slavery Act advice and training is provided to clients by our regulatory team.
+This includes board briefings, compliance checklists, conducting investigations, preparing s.54 transparency statements, amending and drafting template contracts to include anti-slavery clauses, assisting with business deals clients are undertaking – including by considering if other parties involved are affected by the legislation and inserting anti-slavery clauses in agreements as necessary and advising clients on investigating allegations of modern slavery in their businesses and/ or supply chain and taking appropriate measures to improve standards and work with regulators, where applicable.

 To find out more about the advice we provide click here.
-To find out more about our Academy including e-learning training click here.
+To find out more about our e-learning training click here.

-Further details about our approach to responsible business practices including our policy statements, our annual Impact and ESG reports, our CR blog SHOUTback and our annual United Nations Global Compact Communication on Progress can be found here.
-You can also contact us at [email protected]m.
+Further details about our approach to responsible business practices including our policy statements, our annual Impact and ESG reports, our blog SHOUTback and our United Nations Global Compact Communication on Progress disclosure can be found here.
+You can also contact us at [email protected]

 This approved statement is signed on behalf of the members by: